Blue-Ventures-Conservation/gembackend/README.md

 curl -v -H "Content-Type: application/json" -d @roi_input.json http://127.0.0.1:8080/roi
 ```

+A good tile to load in the browser for checking on the imagery is at `11/1301/1100`.

 ### IAM principal roles

 The backend uses a Firebase Admin SDK service account for pretty much everything.
 When Firebase is setup on a project, this service account is created automatically.